Atlantic salmon: England and Wales

 The Salmon and Freshwater Fisheries Act was passed in 1975.
-Among other things, it regulated fishing licences, seasons, and size limits, and banned obstructing the salmon's migratory paths.
+Among other things, it regulated fishing licenses, seasons, and size limits, and banned obstructing the salmon's migratory paths.

 Scotland

 Salmon was greatly valued in medieval Scotland, and various fishing methods, including the use of weirs, cruives, and nets, were used to catch the fish.
 Fishing for salmon was heavily regulated in order to conserve the resource.
 In 1318, King Robert I enacted legislation setting a minimum size for cruives, "so that no fry of fish are impeded from ascending and descending..."
 Laws on catching fish upon royal lands were frequently updated, demonstrating their importance.
 Because the fish were held in such high regard, poachers were severely punished; a person twice convicted of poaching salmon on a royal estate could be sentenced to death.
 The export of salmon was economically important in Aberdeen; beginning in the 15th century, the fish could be preserved through salting and barreling, allowing them to be exported abroad, including as far away as the Baltic.
 The volume of the early Scottish salmon trade is impossible to determine, since surviving custom records date only from the 1420 onward, and since Aberdeen burgesses enjoyed an exemption on salmon customs until the 1530s.

 During the 15th century, many laws were passed; many regulated fishing times, and worked to ensure smolts could safely pass downstream.
 James III even closed a meal mill because of its history of killing fish attracted to the wheel.

 More recent legislation has established commissioners who manage districts.
 Furthermore, the Salmon and Freshwater Fisheries Act in 1951 required the Secretary of State be given data about the catches of salmon and trout to help establish catch limits.